Overview of MA SLP Program

 The MA program at Indiana University provides a broad exposure to students in all areas of the field.
 To be awarded the MA degree, students must complete 54-61 credit hours of graduate coursework.

-The MA program is designed to be completed in two years for students with undergraduate degrees (BA or BS) in speech and hearing sciences or communication disorders, in a typical sequence of fall, spring, summer, and fall semesters on campus, followed by a spring of off-campus clinical externships.
+The MA program is designed to be completed in two years for students with undergraduate degrees (BA or BS) in speech and hearing sciences or communication disorders, in a typical sequence of fall, spring, summer, and fall semesters on campus.
+The final spring semester consists of off-campus clinical externships.
 Most students with the appropriate undergraduate backgrounds graduate at the end of the second spring semester.
-Students who enter the program without undergraduate degrees in the field may have a different program sequence, depending on how many prerequisite classes they need to take.
-Students with few prerequisites should plan on completing the M.A. program in three years.
+Students who enter the program without undergraduate degrees in the field may have a slightly different course load, depending on how many remaining prerequisite classes they need to take (see Prerequisites).
+Most, however, will also graduate at the end of the second spring semester.

 All students in the MA program are required to enroll in four semesters of clinical practicum.
 Practicum sites include the Indiana University clinics, as well as off-campus sites in and around Bloomington, including Indianapolis.
 In addition to clinical experience in the diagnosis and treatment of childhood and adult communication disorders, the practicum includes a weekly seminar in which important clinical issues are presented and discussed.

 Upon completion of the clinical fellowship year, students are then eligible for the Certificate of Clinical Competency and can obtain licensure in all 50 states in the US, including Washington DC.
 Some of the states in which graduates are working are Indiana, Illinois, Ohio, Michigan, New York, Massachusetts, Pennsylvania, Connecticut, and Nebraska.

 If you would like to arrange a visit to meet with one of our faculty members and tour our facilities, please contact Kimberly Elkins at 812-855-4202 or kelkinsindiana.edu.